Top 6 Misconceptions About E-Invoicing in France for 2026

 Key Takeaways

-• Paper and PDF invoices will not be valid for domestic B2B transactions after September 2026.
+• Paper and PDF invoices will not be valid for domestic B2B transactions from 1st September 2026.

-• The mandate impacts end-to-end finance workflows, not just IT or tax functions.
+• The e-invoicing mandate in France affects end-to-end finance workflows and not just the IT or tax department.

-• The government portal (PPF) provides only basic routing; most firms will need certified PDPs.
+• The government portal handles basic routing only; most businesses will need a certified platform (PA).

-• Clean, accurate data is mandatory for invoice validation and transmission.
+• Clean, accurate master data is required for invoice validation and transmission.

 What is e-invoicing in France?